ABBEL: Learning Natural-Language Belief States for Memory-Efficient Interaction

-\textbf{Belief Bottleneck Interaction Framework.} We use LLMs to implement context-conditioned policies $a_t \sim \pi(\cdot \mid c_t)$.
-In ABBEL, the agent is called twice at each step $t$: first, conditioned on the environment instructions $p_I$ (e.g., how to play \textit{Wordle}) and the last belief, action, and observation, and belief prompt $p_b$, we generate a new belief $b_t \sim \pi(\cdot \mid p_I,b_{t-1},a_{t-1},o_{t-1},p_b)$ (\textit{Update belief} in Fig.~\ref{fig:overview}).
-Next, $\pi$ is called with action prompt $p_a$ and the newest belief $b_t$ to select the next action $a_t \sim \pi(\cdot \mid p_I,b_t,p_a)$ (\textit{Select action} in Fig.~\ref{fig:overview}), resulting in a new observation $o_t$ from the environment.
-See Appendix~\ref{app:rollout} for the full details.
-Meanwhile, in the typical multi-step paradigm, the agent generates actions conditioned on the full interaction history: $a_t \sim \pi(\cdot \mid p_I,h_t,p_a)$, where $h_t=\langle a_1,o_2,a_2,o_3,\dots,a_{t-1},o_{t-1} \rangle$ (\textsc{Vanilla} in Fig.~\ref{fig:overview}).
-When the length of the belief state $b_t$ is significantly shorter than interaction history $h_t$, we have successfully reduced the context length needed for the agent to act in the environment.
+\textbf{Rollout Frameworks.} We use LLMs to implement context-conditioned policies $a_t \sim \pi(\cdot \mid c_t)$.
+See Appendix~\ref{app:rollout} for the full details and prompts.

+\textbf{FULL CTX}: Under the typical multi-step paradigm, the agent generates actions conditioned on the environment instructions $p_I$ (e.g., how to play \textit{Wordle}), the full interaction history, $h_t=\langle a_1,o_1,a_2,o_2,\dots,a_{t-1},o_{t-1}\rangle$, and action prompt $p_a$ (e.g., ``make your next guess of the secret word”), i.e.,